Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 From menus to intent

 Traditional phone systems require callers to adapt to the menu presented to them.
 AI-powered systems flip that on its head, so an AI receptionist listens to what the callers say.
-It interprets intent using natural language processing and responds to questions in real time.
+It interprets intent using natural language processing so it can understand caller questions and respond in real time.

 This is also where having an AI virtual receptionist becomes relevant.